SIGNAL CONTRACT · PROTOCOL

 An actionable window has appeared.

-When to emit: Use when the system detects a state worth acting on soon but not urgently.
+Use when the system detects a state worth acting on soon but not urgently.

 handoff